1. The idea to adapt Victor Hugo's Notre Dame de Paris came from the directors, Gary Trousdale and Kirk Wise, who loved the original story.

 3. Every scenario in the Notre Dame is real.
 The animators spent weeks around the cathdreal.
 Some people thought a gargoyle in Notre Dame was Pumba, making it an Easter Egg but it's a real gargoyle that you can see if you go there.

 4. The first song of the movie ''Bells of Notre Dame'' was just narration, but it was dull to just listen to Clopin, the storyteller, and so it became a song.

 5. Frollo, the villan, is the archdeacon in the novel, but it would cause too much religious contraversy so he became a judge.
-He still had a lot of power and influence, his attemps to destroy the Rromani (G*psies.
-But Rromani is the correct name to use because G*psy is a racial slur) wouldn't be questioned and the archdeacon ended up kinda as a mediator figure in the movie.
+He still had a lot of power and influence, his attemps to destroy the Rromani (The Gypsies.
+But Rromani is the correct name to use, because Gypsy is a racial slur) wouldn't be questioned.
+The archdeacon in this film ended up as a mediator figure in the movie.

 6. ''Helfire'', one of the darkest Disney songs ever written, was almost cut from the film.

 It stayed, and works as a contrast with ''Heaven's Light''.
 Both are distorted love confessions as Quasimodo thought of Esmeralda as perfect angel instead of a person and Frollo thought of her as something demoniac to posess.

 7. While Frollo is trying to say it's not his fault that his infatuated with Esmeralda, the chorus sings ''Mea culpa, mea maxima culpa'' which is roughtly translated from latin to: ''My fault, all my fault''.

 8. When the animation for ''Helfire'' got through an editor, they thought Esmeralda on the fire seemed nude and made her clothes more defined.